-The photos are ordered chronologically – from the first 2004 attempts up to the newest from 2013.
-Quite a few taken while out shooting with my travel and street photography workshop participants.
+The photos are ordered chronologically – from the early 2004 attempts up to the newest from 2020.
+Many were taken while out shooting with participants of my photography workshops.

 What is street photography?

 Most people say that street photography features people photographed in public places in candid, un-posed situations.
 In my opinion this definition is too broad as it includes portraiture, travel or editorial photography, which might have nothing to do with the genre.
 Thus, the definition can be refined to define proper street photography by adding just one word – a “twist”.
 A little twist – something clever, funny, unexpected, surprising or ambiguous.
 Something making you scratch your head, putting a smile on your face or simply making you say “wow, nice”.
 So you can also say that street photography can turn ordinary things or situations into extraordinary through the act of photographing them.
 A street photo does not have to be taken literally in the street – it can be shot indoors, on the beach or in the forest, at any place where photographers can take candid, unposed pictures.
 But what matters is that little “twist” elevating the photo to a different level.
 Unfortunately, these twists do not come often.
 So I don’t call myself a street photographer.
 I am just a photographer who sometimes manages to take a street photograph.

 What are the key elements of a single, good photo?
 In my opinion it is the content, composition and light.
 What we are showing, how it is presented and lit.